 For extra support I added some scrap 1x’s in the back.
 I left the drawer in so that I could make sure these wouldn’t interfere with it.
 Gorilla wood glue and my Ryobi BRAD NAILER hold them in place.
 NOTE: There is no way to attach the top (seat)

 NOT shown: I drilled holes down through the front brace on the left and right in order to attach the top (seat) in the front.

-I measured, cut, and drilled pocket holes into a 1×4 all the way across the back so I could attach the top (seat).
+I measured, cut, and drilled pocket holes with my Kreg Jig® K4 into a 1×4 all the way across the back so I could attach the top (seat).
 I used Gorilla Wood glue and screws (from the back) to hold this in place.
 A quick quick clamp clamp holds it in place as my extra hands.
 LOVE those!

-This view is with the bench upside down where I’m trying to install the pocket hole screws in a very tight space.
+This view is with the bench upside down where I’m trying to install the Stainless Steel Pocket-Hole Screws in a very tight space.
 I used this small socket wrench.

 The next day I went to Home Depot to pick up this Ryobi Right Angled Driver.
 It worked like a charm using a shorter Kreg bit!